Travis Partridge: Professional career

-Hudson Valley Fort

 Partridge joined the Hudson Valley Fort of the FXFL on September 28, 2015.

-Logan Wolverines

 Partridge was signed by the Logan Wolverines of the National Gridiron League on May 14, 2016.

-Iowa Barnstormers

 On May 23, 2016, Partridge signed with the Iowa Barnstormers of the Indoor Football League (IFL).
 Partridge re-signed with the Barnstormers for the 2017 season.
 He was named Second Team All-IFL and the IFL's Most Improved Player in 2017.

 Coaching career

-Early jobs

 In 2017, Partridge spent the season as a graduate assistant Delta State, working primarily with the quarterbacks.
-While at Delta State, the Statesmen posted a 9-4 mark while finishing tied for second in the Gulf Coast Conference standings.
+While at Delta State, the Statesmen posted a 9–4 mark while finishing tied for second in the Gulf Coast Conference standings.
 Offensively, the squad averaged 30.1 points per game while scoring 50 offensive touchdowns.

-UT Martin

 In 2018, Partridge was hired as quarterbacks coach at UT Martin.

-Kansas

-On May 4, 2019, Partridge was hire as offensive quality control coach at the University of Kansas joining the staff of Les Miles.
+On May 4, 2019, Partridge was hired as offensive quality control coach at the University of Kansas joining the staff of Les Miles.

-Return to UT Martin

 In January 2022, Partridge returned to UT Martin as the quarterbacks coach and pass game coordinator.

+On March 7, 2024, Partridge was hired as the offensive coordinator and quarterbacks coach at Tennessee State University.

+Patridge followed Eddie George after he was appointed as the new head coach of the Bowling Green Falcons.
+Partridge will serve as the offensive coordinator and quarterbacks coach.

+Personal life

+Partridge is the son of current UT Martin assistant head coach and safeties coach, Jerry Partridge.